Advanced search

 Psychiatric disorders

-Co-morbidity of psychiatric disorders in ADHD is common and should be considered when prescribing stimulant products.
+Co-morbidity of psychiatric disorders in ADHD is common and should be taken into account when prescribing stimulant products.
+Prior to initiating treatment with methylphenidate, the patient should be assessed with regard to pre-existing psychiatric disorders and a family history thereof should be established (see section 4.2).
 In the case of emergent psychiatric symptoms or exacerbation of pre-existing psychiatric disorders, methylphenidate should not be given unless the benefits outweigh the risks to the patient.

 Development or worsening of psychiatric disorders should be monitored at every adjustment of dose, then at least every 6 months, and at every visit; discontinuation of treatment may be appropriate.